oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/get-started/get-started.md

 3. You are now signed in to Oracle Cloud!

    ![oci login](./images/oci-login-page.png " ")

+## Task 2: Review Exadata Database Service, Exadata Cloud Infrastructure, Custom Database & Application Images, and Oracle Database Cloud MAA

+  *(For this lab, The Exadata Database Service on Cloud@Customer Resource Model is pre-provisioned - Informational Instructions for navigating the Exadata Database Service on Cloud@Customer environment will be presented by the speakers)*

 You may now **proceed to the next lab**.